 Evidence that a person was or was not insured against liability is not admissible upon the issue whether the person acted negligently or otherwise wrongfully.
 This rule does not require the exclusion of evidence of insurance against liability when offered for another purpose, such as proof of agency, ownership, or control, or bias or prejudice of a witness.

 This rule is supposedly to keep jurors focused on the facts about fault and damages rather than whether a defendant is insured.
 The insurance industry fears that if a jury knows the person who caused the crash has insurance, they will be more willing to give a big verdict.
 I mean, if a poor little old lady has to break open her bank account to pay the verdict, jurors might show some sympathy, but not so much if a big old insurance company is paying!
+If a little old lady is sitting at the defendant table, a jury may be sympathetic to her and not award the same amount of money damages they would if the defendant were an insurance company.

 a blurred closeup view of a car crash involving a silver suv and a black suv Some states, like Wisconsin, allow the insurance company to be sued directly by the injured person.
-Attempts to allow this in Minnesota have been fought tooth and nail by the insurance industry, afraid that jurors will be more generous with their verdicts if they know that it’s an insurance company paying rather than coming out of some poor slob’s bank account.
+Attempts to allow this in Minnesota have been fought tooth and nail by the insurance industry, afraid that jurors will be more generous with their verdicts if they know that it’s an insurance company paying rather than coming out of some poor guy’s bank account.

 So our system keeps the jury in the dark.